Adding or removing Dependents

 - Sign up for a Health Care and/or Day Care flexible spending accounts.

-- Increase the amount of your current Health Care and/or Dependent Care FSA account (maximum $2,500 for Health Care and maximum $5,000 for Day Care).
-You cannot stop or decrease contributions to a current FSA unless there is a decrease in working hours.
+- Increase the amount of your current Health Care and/or Dependent Care FSA account (maximum $2,750 for Health Care and maximum $5,000 for Day Care).

 Step 4 - Consider taking time off